vmmadathil/simple-blog/posts/2025-11-17-context-engineering-for-reliable-agents.md

-*Production hits, and everything falls apart at turn 15* *11/17/2025*
+# Context Engineering for Reliable Agents

+*Yet another take on context engineering for agents*

+*11/17/2025*

+ The of AI agents promise is intoxicating: autonomous systems that actually work.
+But there's a problem nobody talks about at conferences: in production, agents fail in ways that make no sense.
+Many of these failures can be mitigates, or even fully avoided, through thoughtful context management.
 I've learned that context management isn't a prompt engineering problem -- it's a systems engineering problem.
 Recently, more attention is being given to **context engineering** as a determinant of agent success.
 In this post, I'm exploring my recent learnings in context engineering and offering implementation patterns.

 ## Contextual Erosion